satoruk-icepp/eudaq/README.md

  * Checkout *tb2017* branch
  * Create your own branch from it (e.g. `git branch dev-username`), develop in that branch
  * Commit/push all the changes into your branch
- * Make pull reguest to *HGCDAQ/tb2017* from your developement branch
+ * Make pull request to *HGCDAQ/tb2017* from your development branch

 eudaq